michaelroust/icg-minecraft-shaderpack/MERGED_SHADER/report/REPORT.md

 - Understanding how to interact with the Minecraft rendering pipeline
 - Screen Space Reflection
 - Wavy water
-- Understanding the concept of distortion in water

 ### Erik
-- Intial setup and understanding how to interact with the Minecraft rendering pipeline.
+- Understanding how to interact with the Minecraft rendering pipeline.
 - Ambient Occlusion
 - Build of the demonstration scene
 - Video Demonstration